 ![]() |

-The Seeming Mystery of the Electron: There is no mystery!
-The electron can be classically understood !
-Since the middle of the 1920‘s physicists have been struggling to understand the electron.
-From experiments it was concluded that the electron is a structure-less point-like object which has its entire mass in this extension-less centre.
-On the other hand, the electron shows properties which normally result from an extended structure, namely an angular momentum (spin), a magnetic moment, and some kind of an internal oscillation.
-In 1928, when Paul Dirac presented the wave function ("Dirac Function") of the electron, it became obvious that there must be not only an internal oscillation but also an internal motion with the speed of light.
-When Erwin Schrödinger found this as an outcome of the Dirac Function, he felt very uncomfortable about it.
-He called the phenomenon in German "Zitterbewegung" (zbw) which means some kind of an irregular oscillation.
-Subsequently the physicists allocated this intrinsic contradiction of the electron’s different properties to the common sense understanding that the electron is subject to quantum mechanics and as such not accessible by human imagination.
-However, there is a solution whose understanding relies entirely on the application of the classical laws of physics and which is free of contradictions: If it is assumed that the electron is built by two constituents which are mass-less, then this assumption conforms to all aspects of the experimental investigations.
-And it provides the correct relations for the parameters of the electron: it’s mass, it’s constant angular momentum (spin), and it’s magnetic moment.
-The assumption used above has been generalised for all elementary particles as a physical model which has the name "Basic Particle Model".
+The Apparent Mystery of the Electron: There is no mystery!
+The electron can be physically understood!
+Since the middle of the 1920s physicists have been struggling to understand the electron.
+From experiments it was concluded that the electron is a structureless, point-like object, whose entire mass is concentrated in its extensionless centre.
+On the other hand the electron displays properties which normally result from an extended structure, namely angular momentum (spin), a magnetic moment, and some sort of an internal oscillation.
+In 1928, when Paul Dirac presented the wave function of the electron (the “Dirac equation”), it became obvious that there must be not only an internal oscillation but also some internal motion at the speed of light.
+When Erwin Schrödinger found this as a consequence of the Dirac equation, he gave the phenomenon the German name “Zitterbewegung”, which means some sort of poorly defined oscillation.
+Subsequently physicists attributed this intrinsic contradiction between the electron’s different properties to the common-sense view that the electron is subject to quantum mechanics and as such not accessible to the human imagination.
+However, a solution does exist, whose understanding relies on the application of the classical laws of physics and which is free of contradictions: if the electron is assumed to be made up of two massless constituent particles, then this assumption correctly predicts the experimental results.
+It provides the correct relationship between the parameters of the electron: its mass, its constant angular momentum (spin), and its magnetic moment.
+The assumption made above has been generalised for all elementary particles as a physical model called the "Basic Particle Model".
 (Note: This site is also available as a pdf file.)
-1 Introduction In the Basic Particle Model every elementary particle is built by 2 mass-less constituents, which orbit each other with the speed of light c.
-The frequency of the circulation is the deBroglie frequency (Figure 1.1). |
+1 Introduction The way to understand the electron classically is to accept that the electron has an extension, as assumed by the Basic Particle Model, and is not point-like, as stated by quantum mechanics.
+According to the Basic Particle Model every elementary particle is made up of 2 massless constituent particles, which orbit each other at the speed of light c.
+Their orbital frequency is the de Broglie frequency (Figure 1.1).
+The mass of the entire particle follows from the fact that it has extension. |

 ||||||||||||||||||